Kristoffer93/melcloud-home-ha/README.md

 ## Troubleshooting

-### Cookie Expired
+### Session Issues
-Cookies from MELCloud Home have limited lifespan (typically 1-2 weeks).
-The integration will automatically notify you after 3 failed API calls.

-When notified:
-1. Extract a new cookie using the methods above
+The integration automatically re-authenticates in the background when sessions expire (typically every 8 hours).
+You should never need to manually update credentials unless your password changes.

+If you experience persistent connection issues:
-2. Go to **Settings → Devices & Services**
+1. Go to **Settings → Devices & Services**
-3. Click on **MELCloud Home**
+2. Click on **MELCloud Home**
-4. Select **Configure**
+3. Select **Configure**
-5. Paste the new cookie
+4. Re-enter your credentials

 ### Logging
 Enable debug logging in `configuration.yaml`: